 - Open the file manager app on your smartphone.

 - Look for the option to create a new folder.

 - Type the name of the folder

 - Add a (.) before the folder name to make it a hidden folder.

 - Now, select the files and transfer all the data to the folder you want to hide.

 Method 2: Hide an existing folder:

-The second method allows the users to hide an already existing folder or application such as your WhatsApp media folder or your gallery or any other folder that you would like to protect from different apps and services.
+The second method allows the users to hide an existing folder or application such as your WhatsApp media folder or your gallery, or any other folder you would like to protect from different apps and services.